Steve Powell wrote songs.

 On Dec.
-8, 2009 — the day after Susan Powell’s disappearance — her father-in-law Steven Powell sat at his computer and reviewed a Microsoft Word document containing the lyrics to a song he’d written a year and a half prior.
+8, 2009 — the day after his daughter-in-law Susan Cox Powell’s disappearance — Steve sat at his computer and reviewed a Microsoft Word document containing the lyrics to a song he’d written a year and a half prior.
 It was titled “Your Sweet Name was on my Lips Again.”

 The third stanza of the song included the lyrics “There’s a sadness, knowing that you’re gone/Without you, how can I carry on?”